-In a word, it makes the life of a businessman easier and doing business more consciously.
+In a word, thanks to SWOT analysis the life of a businessman easier and doing business more consciously.

 1. Find like-minded people.
 It is better to carry out the analysis not alone – but with the team.
 The ideal option is at the joint training of the company.
 This will kill not even two, but the nth number of birds with one stone: make an opinion about each employee, evaluate the degree of his involvement in the business, hear new ideas and versions.
-If your business is only in the project so far – call a potential partner or, if nothing can be done, analyze it yourself.
+If your business is only in the project so far – call a potential partner or, if nothing can be done, a SWOT analysis will help.

 3. Fill in all four components.
 Write as many factors as possible – even the most unusual ideas, then you filter it and leave the most important.
 In the meantime – write!
 Either in a table or lists in a notebook or on a blackboard.

-Analyze your resources, put a rating of “plus” or “minus” – so you will classify them as strengths or weaknesses.
+Analyze your resources in SWOT analysis, put a rating of “plus” or “minus” – so you will classify them as strengths or weaknesses.

 1. Organization.
 How is the interaction between departments, employees, employees, and customers organized, how convenient is it for people to work, does anyone complain about the poor organization of business processes?
 Maybe something sags, but something works like a clock?